William Burrell: Biography

+Art collection

 Burrell had developed an interest in art as a boy and he used his wealth to steadily build his collection, quickly surpassing his local contemporaries in terms of the quantity and quality of his artworks and firmly established an international reputation as a collector of good taste and judgement.
 Burrell had an innate talent for art collecting.
 He understood what he was buying, and his refined taste led him to areas that other collectors dared not touch.
 His primary passion was for Gothic art and he built an outstanding collection of medieval and Renaissance tapestries, stained glass and furniture.
 His collection of Chinese bronzes and ceramics is one of the most comprehensive in the country, and his collection of French Impressionists contains numerous masterpieces by Manet, Cézanne and especially Degas.
 He was a faithful patron of Scottish artists including Joseph Crawhall II, George Henry and John Lavery.
 He commissioned Lavery to paint a portrait of his sister Mary Burrell in 1896.
 This portrait was exhibited widely and is considered one of Lavery's finest works.

 Burrell used his wealth to advance himself in society and to purchase Hutton Castle in Berwickshire, where his Gothic collections were displayed to great effect.
 But his wealth and art collection were not simply for personal gain.
 Burrell had a deep sense of public duty, serving for long periods as a local councillor in Glasgow and Berwickshire, and as a trustee of the National Galleries of Scotland and the Tate Gallery in London.
 He wished to use his art collection for public good and lent large parts of it to galleries around the country so that as many people as possible could enjoy it.
 In 1927 he was knighted for his public and political work and services to art in Scotland.